The development of radar for meteorology

 Weather radar images give an accurate, live picture of the precipitation present in the atmosphere, and viewers of TV weather bulletins may well be familiar with them.

-Behind the scenes, radar data is also used nowadays to continuously update numerical weather models, and thus improve forecast accuracy.
+Behind the scenes, radar data is also used nowadays to continuously update numerical weather prediction models, and thus improve forecast accuracy.
 Radar rainfall data is also of great benefit to those concerned with forecasting river levels and assessing flooding risks.

 · The Met Office currently operates 15 radars across the UK, and makes use of data from two radars operated by the Republic of Ireland Met.
 Service and the Channel Islands Radar.